How to value a small business

 Venture capitalist and professional investors take a slightly different approach.
 They too think about multiples of profit which they get from analysing comparable companies, but they plug this value into their exit valuation rather than their entry valuation.

 They start with a financial projection that they think is achievable.
 Using this rate of growth, an exit multiple from sensible comparable companies and a pre-determined rate of return, they can calculate the amount they would be prepared to pay.

 For this reason, selling a high growth business to a VC can be much more or less lucrative than selling to another trade player.

 So how much is your business worth then?

 There are lots of factors and potential valuation methods that influence value (including several we haven’t mentioned here), but if we assume that a business is profitable and has steady growth of perhaps 4 – 8% EBITDA and limited spend in terms of capital expenditure (in other words its levels of profit are similar to cash flow), then the price is broadly a function of EBITDA.

 Based on our experience, we’d expect a business with annual EBITDA of £100k to be worth perhaps 4x EBITDA, a business with EBITDA of £1m might achieve a multiple of 6x, whereas a business with perhaps £5m EBITDA might well achieve 8x EBITDA.

 Business valuers in London

 We would be happy to advise and assist whether you are a potential business seller or buyer.
 We also have excellent negotiators and strategists if you are selling or buying a company or assets, because there is no set way to value a business.
-Our charge rates are also highly competitive and attractive compared to traditional corporate finance and/or other advisors.
+Our charge rates are also highly competitive and attractive compared to traditional corporate finance and we're uniquely positioned to help with the due diligence process by virtue of our in-house solicitors who specialise in corporate law and share purchase agreements.